VulnOps — Vulnerability Operations

 • Regulatory implications.
 The EU AI Act (August 2026) introduces automated audit, incident reporting, and cybersecurity requirements around AI.
 The standard of care for “used available AI defensive tools” will shift; VulnOps capability becomes a candidate due-diligence artifact at the board level.

 • Burnout and team resilience.
-Mythos-ready briefing names this directly: VulnOps is built to absorb a volume of work no human team alone can absorb, but the function itself can burn out — request additional headcount and budget reserve capacity as a design parameter rather than as an after-the-fact correction.
+Mythos-ready briefing names this directly: VulnOps is built to absorb a volume of work no human team alone can absorb, but the function itself can burn out, so request additional headcount and budget reserve capacity as a design parameter rather than an after-the-fact correction.

 See Also